Pablo-source/Text_classification_model/README.md

 At a later stage in development I will combine the output of this pipeline example with a Shiny dashboard

+# Using targets on two models

+- 1. Text classification model using elastic and XGBOOST models
+- 2. Time Series model using ARIMA to predict 7 days AE Type I Attendances

 # Testing a small text classification model using Targets

 The aim of this project is to use  Targets package to setup a small text classification model using Tidymodels and Themis packages.